customer meets with a National Business Capital expert to refinance their business loan.

-Refinancing a business loan is absolutely possible.
-In many cases, businesses are able to secure more favorable interest rates or terms when they refinance.
+If your business’ financial situation has changed, refinancing a business loan can be a smart way to reduce costs.
+In many cases, businesses can secure better interest rates or terms when they refinance.
 However, this isn’t automatically the case.

 Step 1: Understand Your Goal for Refinancing